PixeyUwU/PixeyUwU/README.md

 What i am part of

-BBS as a js dev and html dev
+BBS as a js dev and web dev